willwhitney/reprieve/readme.md

 We encourage anyone working on representation learning to bring their representations and datasets and use this library for evaluation and benchmarking.
 Don't settle for evaluating with linear probes or few-shot fine-tuning!

 If you run into any problems, please file an issue!
 I'm happy to help get things working and learn how to make Reprieve better.
+Furthermore, if you're working in the field and find that we don't have a standard algorithm or representation that would be useful for others, send a pull request!

 ## Features